apache/cordova-docs/www/docs/en/2.3.0/guide/getting-started/bada/index.md

 **Bada 1.2**:
 - Right click on your project&apos;s folder and select Build configurations -> Set Active -> Target-Debug
 - Right click on your project&apos;s folder and select Run As -> bada Target Application.
-You need to <a href="../../../cordova/inappbrowser/inappbrowser.html">close</a> the emulator every time you update your app!
+You need to close the emulator every time you update your app!

 Done!